Dominic Kimengich: Bishop

 Pope Benedict XVI appointed him Auxiliary Bishop of the Roman Catholic Diocese of Lodwar on 20 March 2010.
 He was contemporaneously appointed Titular Bishop of Tanaramusa.
 He was consecrated as bishop on 22 May 2010.
 The Principal Consecrator was Cardinal John Njue, Archbishop of Nairobi assisted by Zacchaeus Okoth, Archbishop of Kisumu and Patrick Joseph Harrington, Bishop of Lodwar.

 On 5 March 2011, Pope Benedict XVI accepted the resignation from pastoral care of the Catholic Diocese of Lodwar presented by Bishop Patrick Joseph Harrington.
 The Holy Father appointed Dominic Kimengich, previously auxiliary bishop of the same diocese, as the new local ordinary at Lodwar.

 On 16 November 2019, Pope Francis transferred Bishop Dominic Kimengich from Lodwar to Eldoret and appointed him the bishop there.
 He succeeded Bishop Cornelius Kipng'eno Arap Korir, the previous local ordinary who died in office on 30 October 2017.
 Bishop Kimengich was installed at Eldoret on 1 February 2020.

 While bishop at Eldoret, he was appointed apostolic administrator of the diocese of Lodwar on 1 February 2020.
 That administratorship ceased on 4 June 2022, the day Bishop John Mbinda was installed as the new local ordinary at Lodwar.

+On 28 January 2026, Pope Leo XIV transferred him to the Archidiocese of Mombasa and appointed him Coadjutor Archbishop there.
+He is expected to work with and assist Archbishop Martin Kivuva Musonde, who has about one year left before he attains the mandatory retirement age of 75 years.
+Archbishop Kimengich has the right to succeed at Mombasa, when that position falls vacant in the future.